What is Work Study?

 How do I apply?

-You must first submit a FAFSA online.
-Financial Assistance will determine your eligibility for federal work study when they process your FAFSA.
-If you are not eligible for federal funding, your option will be state work study.
+You must first submit a FAFSA.
+Financial Assistance will determine your eligibility for Federal Work Study when they process your FAFSA.
+If you are not eligible for federal funding, your option will be State Work Study.
+Students must obtain a completed Work Authorization Form from the Office of Financial Assistance.
+A copy is to be included with any applications that are submitted to a department where work is desired.

 How do I find a job?

-Please visit the online job listing to view all open workstudy positions.
-You may contact Mallory Whitman, Human Resources, at 580-581-2298 if you have questions about the online job listing.
+Please visit the online job listing to view all open work study positions.
+You may contact Brandy Myers-Juarez, Human Resources, at 580-581-2298 if you have questions about the online job listing.

 How much will I earn and how do I get paid?